Joan Jett: 2000s

-In June 2006, Jett released her album Sinner, on Blackheart Records.
+In June 2006, Jett released her eleventh studio album Sinner, on Blackheart Records.
 To support the album, the band appeared on the 2006 Warped Tour and on a fall 2006 tour with Eagles of Death Metal.
 Various other bands such as Antigone Rising, Valient Thorr, the Vacancies, Throw Rag and Riverboat Gamblers were to have joined the tour for a handful of dates each.
-Jett sang a duet with Chase Noles on "Tearstained Letters", a song on the Heart Attacks' 2006 album, Hellbound and Heartless.
+Jett sang a duet with Chase Noles on "Tearstained Letters", a song on the Heart Attacks' second and final studio album, Hellbound and Heartless (2006).

-In 2008, Jett made a cameo appearance in Darren Lynn Bousman's rock opera/file Repo!
+In 2008, Jett made a cameo appearance in Darren Lynn Bousman's musical film Repo!
 The Genetic Opera as the guitarist in Shilo's room during the piece "Seventeen".
-Also in 2008, she appeared in the Law & Order: Criminal Intent episode "Reunion" as a rock-and-roll talk show host who is murdered.
+Also in 2008, she appeared in the Law & Order: Criminal Intent episode "Reunion" as a rock and roll talk show host who is murdered.

 2010s

-Jett was an executive producer for the film The Runaways, which chronicled the Runaways' career.
-It was written and directed by Floria Sigismondi, who has directed videos for Marilyn Manson, the White Stripes and David Bowie.
-Production of the movie began filming around Twilight's Kristen Stewart's filming schedule, (i.e. of the sequels New Moon and Eclipse).
+Jett was an executive producer for the biographical drama film The Runaways, which chronicled the Runaways' career.
+It was written and directed by Floria Sigismondi, who has directed music videos for Marilyn Manson, the White Stripes and David Bowie.
+Production of the film began took place around Twilight's Kristen Stewart's filming schedule, (i.e. of the sequels New Moon and Eclipse).
 Stewart played Jett in the film.
 In order to prepare for the role, Stewart met Jett around January 2009.
 In an interview, Stewart revealed that she hoped to be able to sing some songs in the film.
-The film explores the relationship between Jett and Runaways' lead singer, Cherie Currie, played by Dakota Fanning, and premiered at the 2010 Sundance Film Festival on January 24, 2010.
+The film explores the relationship between Jett and Runaways' lead vocalist, Cherie Currie, played by Dakota Fanning, and premiered at the 2010 Sundance Film Festival on January 24, 2010.
 Joan Jett and the Blackhearts appeared at the 2010 Sundance Film Festival, at Harry-O's, to promote the film.

-Jett, along with the Blackhearts, released the album Unvarnished on September 30, 2013.
+Jett, along with the Blackhearts, released the studio album Unvarnished on September 30, 2013.
 The album reached Billboard's Top 50.
 It included songs dealing with the death of her parents and other people.
 Joan Jett and the Blackhearts were inducted in the Rock and Roll Hall of Fame in 2015.

 Jett starred in and was the executive producer of the film Undateable John, which was released in 2014.
 In April 2014, Jett fronted the remaining members of Nirvana for a performance of "Smells Like Teen Spirit" for their induction into the Rock and Roll Hall of Fame.
-She joined the band again later that night for its surprise concert at Saint Vitus.
+She joined the band again later that night for its surprise concert at Saint Vitus in Bushwick, Brooklyn.
 Jett played Betsy Neal in the television film Big Driver.
 The film, based on Stephen King's novella of the same name, premiered on Lifetime on October 18, 2014.
 Jett provided the voice for the character Sunshine Justice in an episode of Steven Universe.